unparalleled-js/docs-1/connectors/zendesk/delete-relationship-record-by-id-action.md

     <tr>
       <td>ID</td>
       <td>
-        Unique Zendesk ID of the relationship record.
-This is automatically assigned when the relationship record is created..
+        The unique Zendesk ID of the relationship record.
       </td>
     </tr>
   </tbody>
 </table>

-#### Output fields
+### Output fields

 There is no output data for this action.